SidharthManmadhan/Text_summary.py/README.md

-Text Summariser using Hugging Face Transformers and deploying it using FastAPI.
+Text Summariser using Hugging Face Transformers and Google Pegasus and deploying it using FastAPI.